 So let’s take a fun, nostalgic ride down memory lane and revisit every single “Three’s Company” episode, and many of the show’s most memorable moments and quotes.

-Surely there will be disagreement about some episode rankings, but that’s what was so wonderful about “Three’s Company” — it provided so many laughs and unforgettable moments to choose from over its series run.
+Surely there will be disagreement about some rankings in this “Three’s Company” episode guide, but that’s what was so wonderful about the show — it provided so many laughs and unforgettable moments to choose from over its entire series run.

-So, come on, let’s go knock on their door again…
+So, come on, let’s knock on their door again…

 #6: “A Man About the House”

-The “Three’s Company” episode that started it all (not including the 2 unaired pilots which are included in the complete series DVD box set).
+The “Three’s Company” episode that started it all (not including the TWO rare, must-see unaired pilots included in the “Three’s Company” Complete Series DVD box set).
 It sets the tone nicely for what would be eight fun-filled seasons.

 #5: “Jack, The Giant Killer”

-Isn’t it a bit convenient that Jack is made to be more “wimpy” in some episodes (such as this one), where as he touts his fighting skills in others?
-Nevertheless, a fair episode in a short first season.
+Isn’t it a bit convenient that Jack is made to be more “wimpy” in some episodes (such as this one), yet he touts his fighting skills in others?
+Nevertheless, a fair “Three’s Company” episode in a very short first season.

 #4: “It’s Only Money”

-We’re introduced to Dean “Two girls?!?”
+Viewers are introduced to Dean “T-Two girls?!?”
 Travers (William Pierson) for the first time when Jack goes in search of getting a loan.

 #3: “Roper’s Niece”